1. DEBT SOLUTIONS

 When you evaluate debt settlement companies, it’s important to know how they operate.
 And as an increasing number of consumers accumulate debt, more debt settlement companies are cropping up to take advantage of the opportunity.
 Unfortunately, not all have the history and experience to get the best results for clients.

-• Unclear fees: Some companies may charge a fee up front or be unclear about what the fees they charge.
-Stay away from any company that charges upfront fees, avoids talking about fees, or won’t detail its fees before you sign a contract.
+Unclear fees: Some companies may charge a fee upfront or be unclear about the fees they charge.
+Stay away from any company that charges upfront settlement fees, avoids talking about fees, or won’t detail its fees before you sign a contract.
+Federal regulations prohibit charging debt settlement fees before you agree to an arrangement and make payment to settle a debt.
+A reputable company will be very clear about this.

 Before working with a debt settlement company, take the time to speak to each one to assess whether it provides the level of integrity, experience, savings, and customer service you expect and deserve.
 To choose the debt settlement company that could best help you eliminate your credit card and other debt, ask these key questions: